Mayor Adams Relaunches $100 COVID Vaccine Incentive, Supreme Court Upholds Mandate For New York City Workers

 NEW YORK (CBSNewYork) — Thousands of New York City municipal workers stand to lose their jobs after the U.S. Supreme Court denied a request from a group of teachers to overturn the city’s COVID vaccine mandate.

-In order to encourage more people to get vaccinated, Mayor Eric Adams has relaunched an initiative offering $100 to any New Yorker who gets vaccinated at a city-run site before the end of February, CBS2’s Christina Fan reported Saturday.READ MORE: US Orders Employees To Leave Embassy In Kyiv Ahead Of Potential Russian Invasion Of Ukraine
+In order to encourage more people to get vaccinated, Mayor Eric Adams has relaunched an initiative offering $100 to any New Yorker who gets vaccinated at a city-run site before the end of February, CBS2’s Christina Fan reported Saturday.READ MORE: First Alert Forecast: Temps Hang In 30s, Snow Tapers Off Sunday Afternoon; Colder And Brisk Monday

 Friday was the deadline for workers to show proof of vaccination or face termination.
 Unvaccinated city workers rallied in front of City Hall in a last ditch effort to save their jobs.

-Note: Editor’s note: This story was first published Feb.
-12.